-We strive to ensure that our suppliers uphold high standards for responsible business practices and how they treat the people who work for them.
+We work to ensure that our suppliers uphold high standards for responsible business practices and how they treat the people who work for them.

 Microsoft has relationships with thousands of suppliers around the globe, spanning both hardware suppliers that manufacture our devices and the components that go into them and indirect suppliers that provide everything from advertising services to building construction and maintenance.

-Regardless of the type, we expect all suppliers who do business with Microsoft to uphold the human rights, labor, health and safety, environmental, and business ethics practices prescribed in our Supplier Code of Conduct.
+We expect all suppliers who do business with Microsoft to uphold the human rights, labor, health and safety, environmental, and business ethics practices prescribed in our Supplier Code of Conduct.
 This code aligns with, and in certain cases exceeds, the Electronic Industry Citizenship Coalition’s (EICC’s) responsible supply chain standards.
-The Supplier Code of Conduct and other Social and Environmental related requirements are incorporated into our supplier contracts.
+The Supplier Code of Conduct is included in all our contracts with suppliers and Microsoft Social and Environmental Accountability requirements are also incorporated into our contracts with hardware and packaging suppliers.

 We advance our responsible sourcing commitments through: